10 Reasons To Try Natural Birth Control

 To compare this to The Pill, the method-related pregnancy rate is 0.3%.
 The use-related rate is 8% (for example, someone forgot to take a pill).
 Either way, the Billings Method still comes out on top.

-There's growing evidence that hormonal birth control massively increases the risk of breast cancer.
+There's growing evidence that hormonal birth control might increase the risk of breast cancer.
 The Pill/hormonal birth control was deemed a Group One carcinogen by the WHO in 2005, which places it in the same class as radium and asbestos.

 3. You’ll revive your libido.